 - Using the javaZoom tool (recommended method). javaZoom is a utility available with Zoom, from version 5.3 and above.

-- Open a Terminal or Command-Prompt.
+- Open Terminal or Command-Prompt on the Zoom Server.

 - To restart the Zoom server with checkpointing, run the command:

 - To enable checkpointing for the next server restart, but without immediately restarting the server, run the command:

 ./javaZoom checkpoint on -nr